Chelsea boots are timeless and versatile, and almost every guy should have a pair in his collection.

 Check out our review of the Blundtone Classic 550 if you want to learn more.

 Best Men’s Chelsea Boots $200 and Up

-Want a more luxury Chelsea boot made of the finest materials?
+Want a more luxurious Chelsea boot made of the finest materials?
 Here are our top picks for boots that cost $200 and up.

 Looking for a suave, refined pair of Chelsea boots?
 Beckett Simonon’s Boltons might be just what you need.

 Slightly taller and more tapered than most Chelseas, the Boltons are more formal than most of the other boots on this list.
-It evokes shoes like Oxfords and brogues while staying true to the form of the Chelsea boot.
+It evokes the slim, more formal silhouette of dress shoes like Oxfords while staying true to the form of the Chelsea boot.

 Beckett Simonon is renowned for their meticulous construction, and that’s true of the Boltons as well.
 The leather is hand-cut, and the soles are hand-sanded, resulting in an artisanal product without the artisanal price.

 The Boltons come in at $229, which is quite something considering how well these boots are made.
 They’re ideal for men who want a dressier boot.